Becky Moore, BCCLC, BCMFC, UACertMFCTweet

 In chapter 12 of When Heaven Invades Earth: A Practical Guide to a Life of Miracles, Bill Johnson, Senior Pastor of Bethel Church in Redding, California writes:

 I have seen the small gems that suddenly appeared in the people's hands as they worshipped God.
 Since early in 1998, we have had feathers fall in our meetings.
 At first I thought birds were getting into our air conditioning ducts, but then they started falling in other rooms of the church not connected with the same ductwork.
 They now fall most anywhere we go - airports, homes, restaurants, offices and the like...He [God] wants to take us farther, and we can only get there by following signs.
 Our present understanding of scripture can only take us so far.
 (Page 204,205)

-But are they?
+Is this correct?
+Most people who use their intellects would see through this garbage.
+Sadly, many drink up the Kool-Aid that Bethel Church is serving up.
 In scripture, believers are commanded to be scrutinizing (not blindly accepting) by putting what they see and hear to the test instead of accepting a teaching, sign or wonder right away, "Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world" (1 John 4:1).
 FULL POST